pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.6

+November 7, 2023

+- Made it so the map doesn't unnecessarily "auto refresh" results when you go to it after viewing a location
+- Fixed (or at least improved) issue with the user location marker getting in the way of clicking map markers

 ### 5.3.5

 November 3, 2023